-This Section sets out "examples" of what "may" constitute a Boundary Transgression.
-The examples are not exhaustive and must be read in conjunction with Section 5.7.1 which provides for assessment of the context in which the behaviour takes place and will be assessed on an objective standard; what would a reasonable person think was appropriate in the circumstances.
+This Section sets out illustrative "examples" of what "may" constitute a Boundary Transgression.
+This language reflects the difficulty of creating an The examples are not exhaustive list of concrete examples of Boundary Transgressions.
+Rather, this Section highlights the need to interpret this provision and must be read in conjunction with Section 5.7.1 which provides for assessment of the context in which the behaviour takes place and will be assessed on an objective standard; what would a reasonable person think was appropriate in the circumstances.

 For example, with respect to Section 5.7.4(f) for certain health professionals licensed and authorized to provide medical support or counseling in their role as Participant, applicable professional standards/codes of conduct will be considered.
 It is understood that concerns of health may necessitate a "one-on-one meeting" held in a private environment.
-Where such a meeting occurs 1) consensually on the part of the patient, and 2) is conducted in an appropriate location and an appropriate manner, that meets relevant professional standards and codes, it would not, in and of itself, constitute conduct that would fall within the definition of Boundary Transgression.
+Where such a meeting occurs 1) consensually on the part of the patient, and 2) is conducted in an appropriate location and an appropriate manner, that meets relevant professional standards and codes, it would not, in and of itself, constitute conduct that would fall within a specific contextthe definition of Boundary Transgression.